GnRH Antagonists: What They are and How They Work

 The process is generally simple and can be done at home after proper instruction from a healthcare provider.

-The recommended injection site is usually a few inches below the navel.
+The recommended injection site is usually a few inches away from the navel, circumferentially.
 Because the injection is required daily, most doctors recommend alternating sides of the abdomen to avoid soreness.

 When Are Antagonists Taken During IVF?

-GnRH Antagonists are typically started around the 6th day of ovarian stimulation, that is, after 6 days of FSH (and LH) injections, but may vary based on how the patient’s body is responding to the FSH (and LH) medications.
+GnRH Antagonists are typically started with a specific measurement of the follicles or targeted estrogen levels, and will vary based on how the patient’s body is responding to the FSH (and LH) medications.

 The Antagonist Protocol

-The antagonist protocol is a general term describing a class of medication protocols used in IVF, Egg Freezing, and other fertility treatments using gonadotropin stimulation.
+The antagonist protocol is a general term to describe a class of medication protocols used in IVF, Egg Freezing, and other fertility treatments using gonadotropin stimulation.

 An antagonist protocol generally follows the below structure:

-• Both FSH and GnRH are stopped and Lupron and or hCG are administered for 1-2 days to finalize egg maturation and “trigger ovulation”.
+• Both FSH and GnRH are stopped and Lupron and/or hCG are administered for 1-2 days to finalize egg maturation and “trigger ovulation.”
 This is called the “Trigger Shot.”
-Do note that the eggs must be retrieved before ovulation.
+It is important that the eggs are retrieved prior to actual ovulation.

 • The day after the egg retrieval, estrogen and progesterone are started to prepare for a fresh transfer.
 If no fresh transfer is planned, no medications are typically taken until the start of the planned Frozen Embryo Transfer (FET) cycle.